Learn the truth about a low carb diet and weight loss.

 Proponents of the low-carb approach have found that weight can fall off when you restrict your carbs.
-This is because by eating less carbs, you’re possibly going to lower your blood sugar levels, triglycerides, blood pressure, and regulates cholesterol.
+This is because eating less carbs lowers your blood sugar levels, triglycerides, blood pressure, and regulates cholesterol.

 Your Body Becomes a Fat Burning Machine

-When you go this low however, your body goes into what is called ketosis — a state where the body is forced to dip into using stored fat for energy, because using carbs for fuel is no longer an option.
+When you go this low your body goes into what is called ketosis.
+That’s a where the body is forced to dip into using stored fat for energy.
+Using carbs for fuel is no longer an option.

 There’s Such a Thing as Too Low

 While it can be tempting to assume the lower you go the better, there are good reasons why people have been eating them since the beginning of time — our bodies certainly need them!

 Don’t get carried away with your low-carb diet to the point where you attempt to slash all of them from your plate.
 Even the lowest of low carb diets still should feature plenty of fruits and veggies (which are carbs).

 You might also be reaching for fat to add back in the calories you’re no longer getting from carbs.
 This can wreak havoc on your cardiovascular system and cholesterol levels.
 This is why eating healthy carbs in moderation is key.